Holdfast Bay railway line

-The Holdfast Bay railway line was a railway in western Adelaide.
-The line started in the city from the Adelaide railway station, and then headed west.
-From approximately where Henley Beach Road currently is, the railway then followed an almost direct route to the seaside suburb of Glenelg.
+The Holdfast Bay railway line was a railway in western Adelaide, built in 1880 to compete with the Adelaide, Glenelg & Suburban Railway Company.
+The line started at the Adelaide railway station, on the northern edge of the central business district, and proceeded to the northern edge of Mile End, South Australia immediately to the west of the city.
+From there the line headed south-west to the seaside suburb of Glenelg.

 Today, much of the corridor in which the line ran remains as a rail trail for cyclists, which is known as the Westside Bikeway.
 Part of the north section of the corridor has been built over as James Congdon Drive.
-A railway platform remains on the site of Plympton station near Marion Road in the suburb of Plympton.
-The line was closed in 1929, after which remnants remained for some time including rails across Marion Road in the 1950s.
+A platform remains on the site of Plympton station near Marion Road in the suburb of Plympton.
+The line was closed in 1929, after which remnants remained for some time, including rails across Marion Road in the 1950s.
 A signal from the line was preserved and put in the main pavilion of the National Railway Museum, Port Adelaide.